43 Independent Bookstores for Kids to Explore in Metro Detroit

 • Address: 105 W. Shiawassee Ave., Fenton

-This full-service independent bookstore has an extensive section of children’s books and Melissa and Doug Toys.
-It also sells Pasties, which is pretty unique for a bookstore.
-You can shop the store online and it offers curbside pickup.
-It hosts book signings, monthly book clubs and is involved in downtown Fenton events.
-One of the biggest events is the Fenton Ghost Walk at the end of October.
+This full-service independent bookstore has an extensive section of children’s books and Melissa and Doug Toys — and it sells pasties (UP-style meat pies)!
+It also hosts book signings and monthly book clubs, and is involved in downtown Fenton events.

 Fine Print Bookshop